Abhishek1234567899/Data-mining-Heart-Health-Predictor_MSD23023/README.md

 ---

+## Data Storage, Extraction, and Transformation

+### Data Storage
+Patient and prediction data are stored in a **relational database** (e.g., SQLite, MySQL) to ensure persistence and enable historical analysis.
+The database schema includes:
+- **Patients Table**: Stores patient demographic and medical data.
+- **Predictions Table**: Records model predictions along with timestamps for tracking.

+### Extraction and Transformation
+A **data pipeline** is implemented for seamless extraction, transformation, and loading (ETL):
+1. **Extraction**:
+   - Data is pulled from the database using SQL queries for analysis and training.
+   - API integrations can be added to import real-time patient data.

+2. **Transformation**:
+   - Handling missing data through imputation methods.
+   - Encoding categorical variables (e.g., `cp`, `thal`).
+   - Scaling numerical features (e.g., `age`, `chol`).
+   - Adding derived columns for new insights (e.g., BMI from weight and height if available).

+3. **Loading**:
+   - Transformed data is saved back to the database for use by the application and machine learning models.

+---

 ## Hyperparameter Tuning

 To enhance model accuracy and efficiency, hyperparameter tuning was performed using **GridSearchCV** and **RandomizedSearchCV**.
 Below are the optimized parameters: